When you lust after these two welders for yourself or to give as a gift for a loved one getting into welding.

 5 years on the transformer, 3 years on the electronics, 1 year on the welding gun.

-If you have no need for any of that then the Hobart 130 should be your choice.
+If you’ve no need for any of that then the Hobart 130 should be your choice.

 I wish you well with your welding.

-I also have a fuller review specifically of the Hobart Handler 140 MIG.
+You’ll find a complete review specific to the Hobart Handler 140 MIG.
 Please go ahead and take a look.